kirkrodrigues/clp/docs/src/user-guide/quick-start-compression.md

 refer to the appropriate subsection below.

 :::{caution}
-If you’re using a CLP release for JSON logs, you can only compress JSON logs.
-Similarly, if you’re using a CLP release for text logs, you should only compress text logs.
+If you're using a CLP release for JSON logs, you can only compress JSON logs.
+Similarly, if you're using a CLP release for text logs, you should only compress text logs.
 This limitation will be addressed in a future version of CLP.
 :::